Hedgehogelegans/real-estate-sales/README.md

-# Real estate sales scraper.
+# Real estate sales scraper

 ## Overview

-Real estate scraper that extract data such as type of property, price, number of rooms, location.
+Real estate sales scraper that extract data such as type of property, price, number of rooms, location.
 Data is then stored in a PostgreSQL database for further analysis.

 ### Docker Compose